vymao/SNVCurate/README.md

 - `[CSV]`: Path to the original csv file containing matched tumor/normal pairs.
 - `[PATH_TO_NORMAL]`: The full path to the directory of the normal calls from HaplotypeCaller (if used).

-## Running the SNV curating pipeline:
-There are two ways to run this pipeline:
-1. Input a config file `parameters.config` in the **same directory** as SNVCurate.
-The config file should follow this format:

-2. Run each component separately.
-See below for details.

-## Running components separately:
-1. Run MuTecT2 on the BAM files using `Mutect2_read.py`.
-2. If you desire higher specifity for somatic calls, run MuSE using `MuSE_read.py`.
-3. If there are matched normals, run HaplotypeCaller on these normals using `HaplotypeCaller_read.py`.
-4. Run the script `Intersect.sh` to intersect the two calls.
-5. Run the script `Filter.sh` to filter the intersection.
-6. Run the script `Annotate.sh` to finish.